The Cost of Manufactured Homes

 Customizations to the Home

-Many manufacturers allow for customization of their home designs.
-These include interior features like fireplaces, built-in desks and shelving, appliances and more, while exterior customizations often include different siding options, decorative doors, and roof updates.
+Many manufacturers allow for the customization of their home designs.
+These include interior features like fireplaces, built-in desks and shelving, appliances, and more, while exterior customizations often include different siding options, decorative doors, and roof updates.
 These all come with an added cost that depends on the level of customization and your unique manufacturer.

 Financing Your Manufactured Home